maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 ```

 # Step by step instruction
 The following paragraphs show how to deploy a model, step by step:
 - [Export a model](#export-a-model)
 - [Pre-process images](#pre-process-images)
 - [Forward images through neural net](#forward-images-through-neural-net)

-Finally, test functions and details about a test-dataset are provided:
-- Test image preprocessing function
-- Test model inference function
-- Generation of the smiley dataset
-- Training the smiley classification model

 ## Export a model
 1. Start AIDeveloper and go to the "History"-Tab.
 2. Click the button 'Load model' on the lower left and choose a model that was trained earlier.